refractionPOINT/lce_doc/docs/sensor_commands.md

 **The memory component of the scan on MacOS may be less reliable due to recent limitations imposed by Apple.**

 ```
-usage: yara_scan [-h] [-p PID] [-f FILEPATH] [-e PROC] rule
+yara_scan [--pid PID] [--filePath FILEPATH] [--processExpr PROCESSEXPR] [--is-memory-only] [--is-no-validation] [--root-dir ROOT-DIR] [--file-exp FILE-EXP] [--depth DEPTH] RULE

-positional arguments:
+Positional arguments:
-  rule                  rule to compile and run on sensor, literal rule or "https://" URL or base64 encoded rule
+  RULE                   rule to compile and run on sensor, Yara resource reference like "lcr://service/yara/my-source,other-source", literal rule or "https://" URL or base64 encoded rule

-optional arguments:
-  -h, --help            show this help message and exit
+Options:
-  -p PID, --pid PID     pid of the process to scan
+  --pid PID, -p PID      pid of the process to scan [default: -1]
-  -f FILEPATH, --filePath FILEPATH
+  --filePath FILEPATH, -f FILEPATH
-                        path of the file to scan
+                         path to the file scan
-  -e PROC, --processExpr PROC
+  --processExpr PROCESSEXPR, -e PROCESSEXPR
-                        expression to match on to scan (matches on full
+                         expression to match on to scan (matches on full process path)
-                        process path)
+  --is-memory-only       only scan the memory, ignore files on disk. [default: true]
+  --is-no-validation     if specified, do not validate the rule before sending. [default: false]
+  --root-dir ROOT-DIR, -r ROOT-DIR
+                         the root directory where to begin the search for files to scan
+  --file-exp FILE-EXP, -x FILE-EXP
+                         a file name expression supporting basic wildcards like * and ? to match against files in the --root-dir [default: *]
+  --depth DEPTH, -d DEPTH
+                         optional maximum depth of the search for files to scan, defaults to a single level
 ```